St Peter's College, Auckland

 St Peter's College (Te Kura Teitei o Hāto Petera) is a Catholic secondary school for boys in the Edmund Rice tradition, and dedicated to St Peter.
+The proprietor of the school is the Catholic Bishop of Auckland.
 It is located in the central Auckland area of Grafton, Auckland, New Zealand.
 With a roll of over 1300 it is one of the largest Catholic schools in New Zealand.
 St Peter's College was established in 1939 as a successor of Auckland's earliest school (Mr Powell's School, established in 1841) and of St Peter's School, founded in 1857.
 However, there was also another Catholic secondary school dedicated to St Peter, Hato Petera College or St Peter's Māori College, which existed for 90 years from 1928 until 2018 in Northcote.

 The Outhwaite family, who acquired the Mountain Rd land around 1841, donated the site of St Peter's College.
 The Christian Brothers provided staff for the college for 70 years.

 St Peter's is the oldest existing Catholic boys' school in Auckland still on its original site.
 For nearly 50 years, the school had direct access to an adjacent railway station, specifically created for the college and known initially as the "St Peter's College station".
 The school was integrated into the state system along with 240 other New Zealand Catholic schools in 1982.